kabaros/website-wohh/src/pages/index.md

 ---
 templateKey: index-page
-title: WOHH
+title: Project Rebuild
-image: /img/logo_new.png
+image: /img/logo_small.png
-heading: WOHH
+heading: Project Rebuild
-subheading: Project Rebuilding Rebuilding Lives and Communities
+subheading: Rebuilding Lives and Communities
 mainpitch:
-  title: "Our mission and vision:"
+  title: "Our mission and vision"
   description: "To marshal the resources of the Sudanese Diaspora to build the
     capacity and resilience of disaster prone and affected communities and help muster their inherent capacities and initiative to overcome their